acbsp/bonafide.guru/en/contents.rst

-His Divine Grace A. C. Bhaktivedanta Swami Prabhupada is that exact person described in this verse - the **bona fide** spiritual master is ONE because he belongs to the disciplic succession.
-Srila Prabhupada is a *direct representative* of the Supreme Personality of Godhead.
+His Divine Grace A. C. Bhaktivedanta Swami Prabhupada is that exact person described in this verse - the **bona fide** spiritual master is ONE because he belongs to the disciplic succession. |SP| is a *direct representative* of the Supreme Personality of Godhead.
 His position is almost the same as that of Lord Krishna Himself.
 The whole unbreakable disciplic succession speaks to us through his words carrying